Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Implementation of OFDM System, IEEE 802.11X and CoAP in SDR

-The time of generating tags is calculated from IAR.
-The time for transmitting is captured in USRP by using Tag Debug block which could record the time for transmitting each 96 bytes message.
-Then we follow the 4-way handshake in Figure \ref{4-way} using Atmel Studio, IAR and two USRP N210 devices to generate, send and receive data.
+We implement the 4-way and 6-way handshake protocols in Figures~\ref{4-way} and~\ref{6-way} using Atmel Studio, IAR, and two USRP N210 devices to generate, send and receive messages.
+We record the time for transmitting each 96 bytes message in the tag debug block and calculate the time of generating tags from IAR.
 The OFDM system is a tagged system, the sending message has to be the multiple of $96$ bytes or the last $96$ bytes won't be sent.
-Therefore, we pad zeros after the $ANonce$, $SNonce||MIC_A$, $ANonce||MIC_S$ and $MIC_{all}$ to reach $96$ bytes for each of them.
-Therefore, the 4-way handshake needs to transmit $4*96 =384$ bytes.
+Therefore, we pad zeros after $ANonce$, $SNonce||MIC_A$, $ANonce\|MIC_S$, $MIC_{all}$, $HelloClient$, $HelloServer$, etc. to reach $96$ bytes.
+Therefore, the 4-way or 6-way handshake protocols transmit $4 \times 96 =384$ or $6 \times 96 = 576$ bytes.

-For the KDF and the MIC generation function, they are implemented by the three LWC schemes in authentication mode with $l_{AD}=0$, $l_M=6$ and $l_{AD}=4$, $l_M=0$ respectively.
-The generation time will be calculated in IAR and Atmel Studio.
-The 4-way transmission time will be captured in SDR.
-Finally, the total time for the 4-way handshake will be the sum of 4-way transmission time and the generating time for both session keys and MICs.
+We implement the {\kdf} and {\mic} algorithms described in Section~\ref{sec-Implementation} for {\ace}, {\spix} and {\wage} and record the key derivation and MIC computation times in the IAR and Atmel Studio.
+The 4-way and 6-way transmission timings are captured in the SDR.
+Finally, the total time for the 4-way or 6-way handshake protocol is the sum of the 4-way or 6-way transmission time, the session key generation time and the MIC computation time.

-For the data protection phase, we set our experiments for two cases.
-One is to set the number of AD blocks $l_{AD}$ to be $0$ and the number of message blocks $l_{M}$ to be $16$ for absorbing message.
-We record the time for SPIX, ACE and WAGE in the AE mode in USRP interface.
-The second case is to set the number of AD blocks to be $2$ and the number of message blocks to be $16$.
+To assess the efficiency of the data protection phase, we consider associated data and plaintext messages of two different lengths.
+In the first case, we choose no associated data and a 1024-bit plaintext message.
+For the second case, we choose an AD is of 128 bits and a plaintext message of $1024$ bits.
+We record the execution times for {\ace}, {\spix} and {\wage} in the AEAD mode in the USRP interface.